CaptainN/npdev-meteor-state/README.md

 }
 ```

-For more advanced uses of ReactiveDict, such as referencing it's various methods like `.equals` and `.all` you may want to work with a ReactiveVar instance directly.
+For more advanced uses of ReactiveDict - accessing it's various methods like `.equals` and `.all`, you may want to work with a ReactiveVar instance directly.
 You can use `useReactiveVar` for that:

 ```js
 // Using SessionProvider